 Computed tomography (CT) scan

 A CT (or CAT) scan is more likely to show lung tumors than routine chest x-rays.
 A CT scan can also provide precise information about the size, shape, and position of any lung tumors and can help find enlarged lymph nodes that might contain cancer that has spread from the lung.
-Most patients with SCLC will have a CT of the chest and abdomen to look at the lungs and lymph nodes, and to look for masses in the adrenal glands, liver, and other internal organs that may be affected by the spread of lung cancer.
-Some patients will have a CT of the brain to look for cancer spread, but an MRI is more likely to be used when looking at the brain.
+Most people with SCLC will get a CT of the chest and abdomen to look at the lungs and lymph nodes, and to look for masses in the adrenal glands, liver, and other internal organs that may be affected by the spread of lung cancer.
+Some people will get a CT of the brain to look for cancer spread, but an MRI is more likely to be used when looking at the brain.

 The CT scan uses x-rays to produce detailed cross-sectional images of your body.
 Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around you while you lie on a table.
 A computer then combines these pictures into images of slices of the part of your body being studied.
 Unlike a regular x-ray, a CT scan creates detailed images of the soft tissues in the body.